microsoft/vscode-docs/docs/languages/rust.md

 ## Debugging

-The rust-analzyer extension supports debugging Rust from within VS Code.
+The rust-analyzer extension supports debugging Rust from within VS Code.

-### Installation
+### Install debugging support

 To start debugging, you will first need to install one of two language extension with debugging support: